Networking Is One Of The Best Tools For Career Development

 - Develop thick skin

-Being shot down every now and then is a part of the deal.
+Being shot down now and then is a part of the deal.
 But you learn from each interaction that would contribute to your next prospect.
 Keep in mind that being shot down builds character and allows room for personal improvement and development.